Skip to main content

 Wayfinder

-The Bamboo was created by Louis Eppinger at the Grand Hotel in Yokohama, Japan, around 1890, making it one of the earliest documented low-ABV cocktails and one of the first drinks of note to be created outside Europe or North America.
-Eppinger was a German-born bartender who managed the Grand Hotel bar for decades and built a reputation significant enough that his drinks were carried back to Europe and America by the travellers who encountered them.
+The Bamboo was created by Louis Eppinger at the Grand Hotel in Yokohama around 1890, making it one of the earliest documented low-ABV cocktails and one of the first drinks of note created outside Europe or North America.
+Eppinger was a German-born bartender who ran the Grand Hotel bar for decades, and the travellers who passed through carried his drinks back with them.
 The Bamboo was the most enduring of them.
 Equal parts dry sherry and dry vermouth with orange bitters, stirred and served cold.
-The structure sits in the Martini family in format, spirit-forward and stirred, but the absence of a distilled spirit base produces something considerably lighter in weight and more delicate in character than anything in that family built on gin or whiskey.
-It is a drink that asks for attention rather than demanding it, and rewards slow consumption in a way that higher-alcohol stirred drinks sometimes do not.
-Fino or manzanilla sherry performs best here.
-Both are dry, saline, and nutty in a way that interacts with the vermouth and orange bitters to produce a drink with genuine complexity at a fraction of the alcohol content of its structural relatives.
-An amontillado will produce a richer, nuttier result that suits cold weather consumption.
-The choice of sherry changes the character of the Bamboo more than any other variable in the build.
+The format sits in the Martini family, spirit-forward and stirred, but the absence of a distilled base produces something considerably lighter and more delicate than anything built on gin or whiskey.
+It asks for attention rather than demanding it.
+Fino or manzanilla performs best: dry, saline and nutty in a way that gives the drink genuine complexity at a fraction of the alcohol.
+The sherry choice changes the Bamboo more than any other variable in the build.

 Low-ABVSessionableSpirit-ForwardStirredAperitifBitterClassic